rogerpoliver/flutter-people-counter/README.md

 # People counter

-Este é meu primeiro app mobile e primeira aplicação Flutter.
+This is my first Flutter app and fist time developing a mobile application.

 ## Demonstração